East China Sea: Nomenclature

-The sea is called the East Sea in Chinese (東海; Dōng Hǎi), and is one of the Four Seas of Chinese literature.
+The sea is called the East Sea in Chinese, and is one of the Four Seas of Chinese literature.
 There are three other seas, one for each of the four cardinal directions.

 Until World War II, the sea was referred to as 東支那海 (Higashi Shina Kai; "East Shina Sea") in Japanese.
 In 2004, official documents of the Japanese Foreign Ministry and other departments switched to the name 東シナ海 (pronounced the same), which has become the standard usage in Japan.

 Common usage in Indonesia refers to the sea as Laut Cina Timur (East China Sea).
 This name was used officially by the Indonesian government until 2014, when Indonesia switched usage from the word Cina to Tiongkok instead; since then, the name Laut Tiongkok Timur become standard usage in Indonesia.
 Despite this, many Indonesian media outlets and publications continue to use the former sea name.

 History

 Whaling

 American whaleships cruised for right whales in the sea between 1849 and 1892.